claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### KitDeliveryStation
       This class contains all the information about the state of the kit delivery station.
+* Constructor: KitDeliveryStation()
 * Member data:
+      * ArrayList<Pallet> pallets
+      * ----Datas blow are not included in V0---------
       * isBroken - boolean variable if conveyor is broken
       * pallets - ArrayList of pallets that are currently visible
       * GUIKitDeliveryStation guiKitDeliveryStation - used to easily link to the GUI equivalent
 * Methods:
+      * ----Methods blow are not included in V0----
       * setBroken - sets isBroken
       * getBroken - returns isBroken value